-Cycling instructors are vital to improve London's road safety but for years their conditions have been eroded.
+Cycling instructors are vital to improving road safety but for years their conditions have been eroded.

 We will not tolerate providers winning contracts by cutting instructor rates.
 We will not subsidise the provider companies by picking up the bill for mandatory training.
 We will not allow safety and standards to fall because of cost-cutting.